Here are several miscellaneous parameters.

 patterns.

-For each predicate function named in PREDICATE_CODES
+For each predicate function named in PREDICATE_CODES, a

-declaration will be generated in insn-codes.h
+declaration will be generated in insn-codes.h.

 SPECIAL_MODE_PREDICATES

-without a mode; if the operand predicate is
+match_operand without a mode; if the operand predicate is

-, the warning will be
+listed in SPECIAL_MODE_PREDICATES, the warning will be

 suppressed.